phaserjs/phaser/README.md

 Written by long-time prolific Phaser enthusiast Pello Xabier Altadill and Richard Davey, creator of Phaser, it features up-to-date content on building games with Phaser v3.85.

-The book takes you through the process of creating a variety of different games.
-As the title implies, this allows you to learn by working through real-life examples.
+Work through the process of creating a variety of games, allowing you to learn from real-life examples.
 The games start simple, with an infinite runner game, and then progresses to building a shoot-em-up, a platformer, a puzzle game, a rogue-like, a story game and even 3D and multiplayer games.

 It also contains a large section on the core concepts of Phaser, covering the terminology and conventions used by the framework, as well as a comprehensive deep dive into Game Objects.

-Register for a free Phaser account to [Download the book](https://phaser.io/news/2024/04/phaser-by-example-book).
+Register for a free Phaser account to [download the book](https://phaser.io/news/2024/04/phaser-by-example-book).

 ## Source Code Examples

 We have created hundreds of examples and they are all available with full source code and assets.

 Browse the examples on the [Phaser 3 Labs](https://labs.phaser.io)

 ## Phaser 3 Plugins

-Super community member RexRainbow has been publishing Phaser 3 content for years, building up an impressive catalogue that all Phaser developers should be aware of.
+Super community member RexRainbow has been publishing Phaser content for years, compiling an impressive catalogue of plugins that all Phaser developers should be aware of.

 You'll find [Phaser Plugins](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/index.html#list-of-my-plugins) that extend the framework with features such as UI controls, text input boxes, Firebase support, Finite State Machines and lots more.
-His set of 'Phaser Notes' are also invaluable reading.
-Find them at [https://rexrainbow.github.io](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/index.html)
+His set of [Phaser Notes](https://rexrainbow.github.io/phaser3-rex-notes/docs/site/index.html) are also invaluable reading.

 ## Phaser Sandbox

-The Phaser Sandbox is a fully-configured online editor, ready to go.
+The Phaser Sandbox is a fully-configured online editor, ready to go direct in your desktop browser.
 It's loaded with all the core versions of Phaser and packed full of handy features.
 [Register for a free Phaser account](https://phaser.io/register) to create and save your own sandbox entries.
 Or view one [just like this](https://phaser.io/sandbox/XyqPcjNr).

 ## Phaser Compressor